 D. INTIMATE PARTNER VIOLENCE

-Intimate partner violence may include any form of Prohibited Conduct under this Policy, (including sexual assault, and stalking), and physical assault.
-Physical assault will be addressed under this Policy if it involves sexual or gender-based harassment, intimate partner violence, or is part of a course of conduct under the stalking definition.
+Intimate partner violence may include any form of Prohibited Conduct under this Policy; physical assault; or a pattern of abusive behavior.
 Intimate partner violence can be a single act or a pattern of behavior within a relationship.

 Retaliation means any adverse action taken by individuals or groups against a person for making a good faith report of Prohibited Conduct or participating in any proceeding under this Policy.
 Retaliation may include intimidation, threats, coercion, harassment, or adverse employment or educational actions that would discourage a reasonable person from engaging in activity protected under this Policy.
-A good faith pursuit by either party of civil, criminal or other legal action does not constitute retaliation.
+A good faith pursuit by either party of civil, criminal or other legal action, internal or external to the University, does not constitute retaliation.

 F. VIOLATION OF PROTECTIVE MEASURES

 Protective measures are typically measures Respondents are required to comply with and may include: no-contact directives, work or academic schedule or housing modifications or other actions that the University may implement to protect and/or support Claimants, witnesses, or other members of our University community as appropriate.
 Protective measures are discussed in more detail in Section V(A) above.
 Failure of a Respondent to comply with protective measures as required is a separate and independent violation of this Policy.

 For the purposes of Clery reporting, the University will evaluate the existence of an intimate relationship based upon the Claimant’s statement and taking into consideration the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.